 The AEMPTY flag is asserted when the difference between the write address and the read address is less than a predefined value.
 In the example above, a value of 200 for AEVAL means that the AEMPTY flag will be asserted when a read causes the difference between the write address and the read address to drop to 200.
 It will stay asserted until that difference rises above 200.
-Note that the FIFO can be configured with different read and write widths; in this case, the AFVAL setting is based on the number of write data entries and the AEVAL setting is based on the number of solution and the AEVAL setting is based on the number of solution and the AEVAL setting is based on the number of solution and 256×18, only 4,096 bits can be addressed by the 12 bits of AFVAL and AEVAL.
+Note that the FIFO can be configured with different read and write widths; in this case, the AFVAL setting is based on the number of write data entries and the AEVAL setting is based on the number of read data entries.
+For aspect ratios of 512×9 and 256×18, only 4,096 bits can be addressed by the 12 bits of AFVAL and AEVAL.
 The number of words must be multiplied by 8 and 16, instead of 9 and 18.
 The SmartGen tool automatically uses the proper values.
 To avoid halfwords being written or read, which could happen if different read and write aspect ratios are specified, the FIFO will assert FULL or EMPTY as soon as at least a minimum of one word cannot be written or read.
 For example, if a two-bit word is written and a four-bit word is being read, the FIFO will remain in the empty state when the first word is written.
 This occurs even if the FIFO is not completely empty, because in this case, a complete word cannot be read.
 The same is applicable in the full state.
 If a four-bit word is written and a two-bit word is read, the FIFO is full and one word is read.
 The FULL flag will remain asserted because a complete word cannot be written at this point.